-Part of the post-war expansion plan was to acquire a fleet of civilianised Avro Ansons to operate local runs to small towns and properties from most of the northern ports.
-In 1946 RAAF Ansons were coming available from Commonwealth Disposals Commission and MMA was familar with the type from its wartime rebuilds of Ansons from RAAF Geraldton.
-In fact some of the Ansons in the early CDC auction lists were aircraft which MMA had overhauled only a year or so earlier.
+Part of the post-war expansion plan was to acquire a fleet of civilianised Avro Ansons to operate local services to small towns and properties from most of the northern coastal ports.
+In 1946 large numbers of retired RAAF Ansons were becoming available from Commonwealth Disposals Commission and DCA approved their use as civil passenger aircraft with a minimum of modifications.

 MMA purchased six Ansons at Geraldton at prices of £250 or £350 each.
 They which were ferried by MMA crews to Maylands for civil conversions.
 Also purchased was a large stock of RAAF spares parts and Armstrong Siddeley Cheetah engines.
 Several one-piece wooden mainplanes were loaded on railway freight wagons at Geraldton in November 1946 by MMA groundstaff for transporting to Perth.

 Two additional Ansons in poor condition were acquired for engines and parts from RAAF Pearce, 20 miles north of Perth.
 Frank Colquhoun sawed off their wooden wings outer of the engines then towed each to Maylands Aerodrome by road behind a jeep with the tailwheel attached to a sling.
 He did the tows at 3am in the morning to avoid road traffic.